linuxboot/heads-wiki/Installing-and-Configuring/Upgrading.md

 since we don't have a fail-safe recovery mechanism in the event of a bad flash or buggy firmware.

 Additionally, *reflashing the firmware will change the TPM PCRs*.
-This will require generating a new TPM TOTP token.
-If you stored the decryption key for your drive in the TPM it will be lost.
-Be sure you have your TPM owner's password and your disk encryption recovery key or passphrase available since the disk key is not accessible to the recovery shell.
-This is by design.
+The Disk Unlock Key will need to be renewed since not valid in TPM nv space.
+You will reseal HOTP/TOTP, sign /boot, and set a new boot default.
+It is recommended to upgrade heads from the graphical menus--not the recovery shell.

 Recovery shell
 ---